jdh8/jdh8.org/_drafts/my-defense-to-strong-1c.md

 Paradox advances
 ================
 [The paradox principle][paradox] is more than pass or correct.
 It is to consider what to respond to each option and make the cheapest call.
-In the following examples, the LHO opened strong 1♣, our partner overcalled, and the RHO passed.
-We hold
+For example, hearing 1♣-(2♦)-pass, we hold

 ♠ J98
 ♥ KJ1032